The Deligne-Riemann-Roch isomorphism: Preliminaries

 If $\Ecal$ is a vector bundle on a scheme $X$, and $\sigma$ is a global section of $\Ecal$, let $Y$ be the zero-locus scheme of $\sigma$.
 We denote by $K(\sigma)$ the associated Koszul complex.
 We say that $\sigma$ is a regular section of $\Ecal$ if $K(\sigma)$ is a resolution of $\Ocal_{Y}$.
 If $X$ and $Y$ satisfy the conditions $(C_{n})$ and $(C_{n-c})$, respectively, then by the previous paragraph $Y\to X$ is a regular closed immersion.
 Furthermore, in this situation, $\sigma$ remains regular after any base change $S^{\prime}\to S$.

 The empty scheme will appear exceptionally in certain intermediate arguments.
-For instance, in the deformation to the normal cone, we will encounter a nowhere vanishing section of a vector bundle.
+For instance, in the deformation to the normal cone, we will encounter a nowhere-vanishing section of a vector bundle.
 In such situations, we regard the empty scheme as satisfying the condition $(C_{-\infty})$ over any base scheme $S$, and all associated intersection bundles and line distributions (cf. \textsection\ref{subsec:int-bun-line-dist} below) will be taken to be trivial, namely equal to $\Ocal_{S}$.
 For a scheme $X$, we also consider the canonical closed immersion $\emptyset \to X$ as a regular closed immersion of codimension $+\infty$.
-Most of the time however, unless otherwise stated, whenever we refer to the condition $(C_{n})$, we tacitly assume that $n \geq 0$ is an integer.
+Most of the time, however, unless otherwise stated, whenever we refer to the condition $(C_{n})$, we tacitly assume that $n \geq 0$ is an integer.

 A morphism of schemes $f\colon X\to Y$ is a local complete intersection, or simply lci, if locally on $X$ it factors as a Koszul-regular immersion $X\hookrightarrow P$ followed by a smooth morphism $P\to Y$.
 If $X$ and $Y$ satisfy a condition of type $(C_{n})$ over a base scheme $S$, then the closed immersion is necessarily regular in the usual sense.
 Furthermore, in this situation, $f$ remains a local complete intersection after any base change $S^{\prime}\to S$.
-Finally, if $f$ is projective and $X\to\PBbb(\Ecal)\to Y$ is a projective factorization, then $X\to\PBbb(\Ecal)$ is Koszul-regular; in general, if $X$ and $Y$ satisfy a condition of type $(C_{n})$, then $f\colon X\to Y$ is projective locally over $S$.
+Finally, if $f$ is projective and $X\to\PBbb(\Ecal)\to Y$ is a projective factorization, then $X\to\PBbb(\Ecal)$ is Koszul-regular.
+More generally, if we only assume that $X$ and $Y$ satisfy a condition of type $(C_{n})$, then $f\colon X\to Y$ is projective locally over $S$, and hence a projective factorization exists locally over $S$.
 See \cite[Section 19.3]{EGAIV4} and \cite[\href{https://stacks.math.columbia.edu/tag/068E}{068E}]{stacks-project} for further details.

 We recall the definition of a divisorial scheme from \cite[Definition 2.1.1]{ThomasonTrobaugh}. \begin{definition}[Divisorial scheme] A scheme $X$ is called divisorial if it is quasi-compact and quasi-separated, and admits an ample family of line bundles. \end{definition} Examples of divisorial schemes include affine schemes.
 In general, if $Y$ is divisorial and $X\to Y$ is quasi-projective over $Y$, then $X$ is divisorial too.
 This applies to closed immersions, quasi-compact open immersions, and projective morphisms that satisfy the condition $(C_{n})$.
 We refer to \cite[Examples 2.1.2]{ThomasonTrobaugh} for more examples.